Overcoming Shame: Letting God Heal You And Set You Free With His Love

 While shame can feel paralyzing at times, it doesn’t mean that you have to live with it forever.
 Ask God to bring you the resources and truths you need to set you free and be released and live a shame-free life filled with beauty and joy.

-Getting Real: Sharing Your Shame with Others
+Getting Real: Sharing Your Shame With Others

 When most people experience shame, they want to hide.
 It’s normal to want to isolate yourself when you’re feeling shame.
 But although the feeling is common, that doesn’t mean it’s the best choice.